 No specific laws identified for this ruling.

-The Court of Appeals granted Dr. Sales' writ of mandamus, finding him to be a part-time employee rather than an independent contractor and thus entitled to OPERS membership and service credit for his work at ODRC from 1997-2003.
+The Ohio Court of Appeals sustained Dr. Sales' objections to the magistrate's decision and granted a writ of mandamus, finding that he was a part-time employee of ODRC rather than an independent contractor, entitling him to OPERS membership and service credit.

 Relator was a psychiatrist working for the Ohio Dept. of Rehab. & Correction.
 He sought a writ of mandamus to compel OPERS Board to grant him membership status and service credit in OPERS.
 Given the amount of control exercised over relator, he was a part-time employee of OPERS rather than an independent contractor.